LsFaria04/Wood_Block_AI/README.md

 # Wood Block - IA First Project

+## Context

+This project was developed as part of the Artificial Intelligence course at LEIC.
+It specifically explores AI search algorithms, including A* and Greedy Search.

+**Project Grade:** 18,5

 ## Game Presentation

 "World Block Puzzle" is a captivating and challenging single-player game that combines elements of strategy, spatial reasoning, and pattern recognition.
 The objective of the game is to fit different block shapes into a given grid, filling the lines/columns of the grid without leaving any gaps.